 Customizing itemviews background

-can be rather complex.
-The next part gives you a few tips and tricks you can use to create eye-candy and unique ListView
+Changing the background color of a ListView can be rather complex.
+The next part gives you a few tips and tricks you can use to create eye-candy and unique ListViews.

 Our goal is to change the background of our UI to a light color.
 We